-- 1.1 The 2010 Spring National Championships (SN) consist of the Spring National Open Teams Championship (SNOT), the Spring National Restricted Teams Championship (SNRT); the Dick Cummings Open Pairs (DCOP), the Spring National Manzoni Women's Teams Championship (SNWT) and the Bobby Evans Seniors' Teams Championship (BEST).
-The SN is conducted by the NSW Bridge Association Limited (NSWBA) in accordance with the ABF Tournament Regulations as modified by these Supplementary Regulations. - 1.2 The Tournament Organiser (TO) is Marcia Scudder. - The Chief Tournament Director (CTD) is Matthew McManus. - The Appeals Organiser is John Scudder. - The Appeals Consultant is Ted Chadwick. - The NSW Tournament Committee is chaired by Warren Lazer. - The representative of the ABF Tournament Committee is Kim Morrison. - The on-site ABF representative is Bruce Neill. - The Recorder is George Finikiotis. - The Appeals Organiser will post a list of Appeals Committee members on the notice board. - 1.3 The venue is the Derby Room, Royal Randwick Racecourse, except for the finals of the SNWT & BEST for which the venue is the NSWBA, Level 1, 162 Goulburn St., East Sydney. - 1.4 Smoking is permitted in the grandstand adjacent to the venue, but not within the playing area or any indoor area of the grandstand.
-Smoking is only permitted outside the building at the NSWBA. - 1.5 Mobile telephones, pagers or other electronic equipment should be switched off during session time and may not be consulted or used unless a specific exception is permitted by the CTD.
-Breach of this regulation incurs a disciplinary penalty after one warning per unit of 3 VPs or, in knock-out matches, 9 IMPs. - 1.6 The Time of Appeal (Law 92B) for each match/stanza is the later of 30 minutes after the score is made available for inspection or 30 minutes before start of the next session/stanza (except for last match of the qualifying round). - 1.7 The Correction Period (Law79C1) in the qualifying rounds in teams events and in the DCOP expires at the start of the first match on the following day, or, in the case of matches on the last day, 30 minutes after the scores for the last match are made available.
+- 1.1 The 2011 Spring National Championships (SN) consist of the Spring National Open Teams Championship (SNOT), the Spring National Restricted Teams Championship (SNRT); the Dick Cummings Open Pairs (DCOP), the Spring National Manzoni Women's Teams Championship (SNWT) and the Bobby Evans Seniors' Teams Championship (BEST).
+The SN is conducted by the NSW Bridge Association Limited (NSWBA) in accordance with the ABF Tournament Regulations as modified by these Supplementary Regulations. - 1.2 The Tournament Organiser (TO) is Marcia Scudder. - The Chief Tournament Director (CTD) is Matthew McManus. - The Appeals Organiser is John Scudder. - The Appeals Consultant is Kim Morrison. - The NSW Tournament Committee is chaired by Michael Wilkinson. - The representative of the ABF Tournament Committee is Kim Morrison. - The on-site ABF representative is Bruce Neill. - The Recorder is George Finikiotis. - The Appeals Organiser will post a list of Appeals Committee members on the notice board. - 1.3 The venue is the Derby Room, Royal Randwick Racecourse, except for the finals of the SNWT & BEST for which the venue is the NSWBA, Level 1, 162 Goulburn St., East Sydney. - 1.4 Smoking is permitted in the grandstand adjacent to the venue, but not within the playing area or any indoor area of the grandstand.
+Smoking is only permitted outside the building at the NSWBA. - 1.5 Mobile telephones, pagers and other electronic equipment must be switched off during session time.
+After one warning per unit, breach of this regulation incurs a penalty of 3 VPs.
+Mobile telephones, pagers and other electronic equipment may not be consulted or used during the session, unless a specific exception is permitted by the CTD.
+Breach of this regulation incurs an automatic penalty of 3 VPs in the first instance.
+In the case of further breaches by the same unit, the CTD will assess a more severe penalty, which may include possible forfeiture or disqualification.
+Players reaching the (semi-)finals of all teams events will be required to lodge their mobile phones and other electronic means of communication in labelled pouches with the Tournament Staff for safekeeping during each play period. - 1.6 The Time of Appeal (Law 92B) for each match/stanza is the later of 30 minutes after the score is made available for inspection or 30 minutes before start of the next session/stanza (except for last match of the qualifying round). - 1.7 The Correction Period (Law79C1) in the qualifying rounds in teams events and in the DCOP expires at the start of the first match on the following day, or, in the case of matches on the last day, 30 minutes after the scores for the last match are made available.
 In teams semi-finals and finals, the Correction Period (Law 79C1) expires at the start of the following stanza, or, in the case of the last stanza, 30 minutes after the conclusion of play. - 1.8 Errors made by the Official Scorer or scoring errors covered by Law 79C2 may be corrected up until 30 minutes after the conclusion of the final session of the stage of the event in which the error occurred.